 15. Southbank Centre: Collection of cultural buildings including Royal Festival Hall, Queen Elizabeth Hall, Purcell Room and Haywood Gallery.
-You can see theatre, music performances, art and more.
+You can see plays at the theatres, music performances, art exhibitions and more.
 In the summer you can visit the open-air Concrete Garden at Queen Elizabeth Hall.

 16. Southbank Skate Space: The underbelly of the Southbank Centre is home to skateboards where you can take pictures of the colourful graffiti.

 17. Jubilee Gardens: Sit down and relax in the gardens near the London Eye.

 18. Coca-Cola London Eye: Gigantic cantilevered observation wheel with glass pods for fabulous views of London.

 19. The London Dungeons: Recreation of London’s gory history performed by actors and a wealth of special effects.

 20. Shrek’s Adventure: Family attraction based on the popular Shrek movie.

 21. Sea Life Centre and London Aquarium: Extensive aquarium where you can marvel at fish, sharks and sea creatures.

 22. Lambeth Palace: Official residence of the Archbishop of Canterbury which you can visit via a tour or view the garden which is only open once per month during April and September.